Fear Factor: Haunted Houses in Connecticut Last Updated: October 2020

 Halloween has become a month-long celebration in Connecticut, especially among older kids who want to scare themselves half to death.
-To help them do just that, a creepy world of haunted houses, scary hayrides and cemetery tours have popped up to ratchet up the fear factor.
+To help them do just that, a creepy world of haunted houses and scary cemetery tours have popped up to ratchet up the fear factor.
 Be warned that most of these attractions are not for young children.
+While these attractions are working hard to enhance safety, we recommend reading this year's suggested Halloween safety guidelines before deciding to venture out.
 Get ready to get your scare on with these frightfully good Connecticut haunts!

 Trail of Terror, Wallingford

 Step into The Manor and experience the ghastly entities that haunt its tormented halls.
 If you survive the Manor, you are left with no choice but to enter The Graveyard at the Dark Manor Haunted House in Baltic.
 To enhance safety, they will be following the state's latest guidance which includes protocols such as masks and more.

 Spirits of Milford Ghost Walks are lantern-lit and spirited guided tours.
 Hear about some of the local history including the deadly curses on Charles Island and the "witch" buried in the Milford Cemetery.
 Group numbers will be limited and all guests will be required to follow safety guidelines.

 Filled with haunted history, dark tales and Victorian traditions surrounding seances and spiritualism, the Mark Twain House offers nighttime tours and learn about Mark Twain's interest in the supernatural.
 Guided tour capacity will be limited to allow for social distance between visitors in every room of the house.

 If you are looking or a hauntingly good time, Ghosts of New Haven is running three 90 minute tours designed to enchant, entertain, inform, and scare you.
 Social distancing will be enforced as well as face masks, hand sanitzer availability, contactless payment for gratuity and more.